paulrougieux/biotrade/paper/paper.md

 # Data update and package structure

-Thanks to the SQL Alchemy [@sqlalchey] abstraction layer `biotrade` can use different database engines.
+Thanks to the SQL Alchemy [@bayer2012] abstraction layer `biotrade` can use different database engines.
 The data is cached in a local database which can be either an SQLite database (the default) or a PostGreSQL database (user defined through an environment variable).
 Database tables are structured with unique constraints to ensure that there